BeverlyAb/YOUC_Event_Page/README.md

  * Share events with other organizations/collabs
  * MeetUp app functionalities(meet up with group events)
  * Direct Messaging??
+ After signing up for an event, you get an email that allows you to save the event to your calendar

 ## 2. Screen Archetypes